 - Skillet.
 For cooking up all of that perfectly seasoned ground turkey.

-So pour yourself a Skinny Margarita because tonight is taco (salad) night!
+Pour yourself a marg, because tonight is taco (salad) night!

 Frequently Asked Questions

 It can be.
-If you’d like to minimize your carbohydrates and still enjoy a filling, healthy taco salad I would suggest omitting or limiting the crispy tortilla strips, black beans to knock off the most carbs from this recipe.
+If you’d like to minimize your carbohydrates and still enjoy a filling, healthy taco salad, I would suggest omitting or limiting the crispy tortilla strips and black beans to knock off the most carbs from this recipe.

-Typically the greens, vegetables, and other toppings are served cold.
-However, most taco salad recipes, including this one, will serve the meat warm over top of the salad.
+Typically, the greens, vegetables, and other toppings are served cold.
+However, most taco salad recipes, including this one, will serve the meat warm over the top of the salad.

 Taco Salad